AMartins87/genius-trivia-quiz/README.md

 Here is my [Balsamiq wireframes](assets/wireframes/Balsamiq_wireframe.JPG).

 I kept the styling of the game to a minimum to make it accessible and easy to navigate through on every device.
-I set a simple background image with a back up background color of black in case the image doesn't load up for a good contrast.
+I set a simple background image with a back up background color of black for a good contrast in case the image doesn't load up.

 I tested the game in Chrome Developer Tools using responsive design as well as all of the available device types listed.